Pragmatic Theories Enhance Understanding of Implied Meanings in LLMs: Experiments

 \subsection{Models}

-We conducted experiments using various LLMs implementing decoder-based Transformer architecture \cite{vaswani-2017-attention-is-all-you-need, liu2018-generating-wikipedia-by-summarizing}.
+We conducted experiments using various LLMs implementing decoder-based Transformer architecture \cite{Vaswani2017-attention-is-all-you-need, liu2018-generating-wikipedia}.
 We experimented with publicly available models (open models), whose source code and pre-trained parameters are released, and proprietary models (closed models), whose parameters are not publicly available.
-As Open models, we selected the LLaMa3 series \cite{grattafiori-2024-llama3-herd-models} and the Qwen2.5 series \cite{qwen-2025-qwen25-technicalreport}.
-As Closed models, we selected GPT-4o and GPT-4o mini \cite{openai-2025-gpt-4o-mini}\footnote{The experiments were conducted on March 2, 2025.}.
+As Open models, we selected the LLaMa3 series \cite{grattafiori2024-the-llama3-herd-of-models} and the Qwen2.5 series \cite{qwen2025-qwen2.5-technical-report}.
+As Closed models, we selected GPT-4o and GPT-4o mini \cite{openai2024-gpt4omini}.
 Considering the length of our prompts, we chose models with sufficiently large context lengths (16k tokens or more) for the experiments.
-All models were quantized to 8-bit before performing inference using vLLM \cite{vllm-kwon-2023_efficient}.
 Appendix \S\ref{appendix:hyperparameters} shows the hyperparameters used in the experiments.
 About computation details, see \S \ref{appendix:computation_details} in the Appendix.